taxprofiler/taxpasta/docs/index.md

 ```

 Taxpasta currently offers three commands corresponding to the main [use-cases](#about).
-You can find out more in the [ commands documentation ](commands/index.md).
+You can find out more in the [commands documentation](commands/index.md).

 ## Copyright